jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 Is the way a user can authenticate with the platform using a username and password.

-1. Authenticate the current user (with a password)
+1. Authenticate the current user (with a password), may include a second factor (i.e. MFA)
 2. Register a new person (with a password and with optional invitation)
 3. Confirm registration of a person (from email)
 4. Initiate a password reset